GTU-CyberAI/xss-detection/README.md

   - If both models say input is clean → input is shown in the UI.

 ---
+## Important Functions
+- From server.py, function check_xss(): This function is a web endpoint.
+When a user sends text, this function takes that text and prepares it for the machine learning models.
+It then uses two different models to predict if the text contains a dangerous XSS attack.
+Finally, it returns the results from both models.
+- From lstm.ipynb  function embedding_matrix(): This part of the code creates a special matrix.
+First, it trains a Word2Vec model to learn the meaning of words from the text data.
+Then, it uses these learned meanings to build an embedding_matrix.
+This matrix helps the main LSTM model understand the relationships between words, which improves its ability to detect attacks.
+- From transfromer.ipynb, function TransformerBlock.call(): This function is the main part of the Transformer model.
+It processes the input data in two steps.
+First, it uses "attention" (self.att) to focus on the most important words in the text.
+Second, it uses a simple neural network (self.ffn) to understand these words better.
+This process helps the model make a good prediction.

 ## Requirements

 For necessary versions, install required packages with: